gaddman/a4amp/README.md

 Copy the AMP CA cert from `/etc/amppki/cacert.pem` to `<keyDir>/<serverFQDN>.pem`

 ### Packages
-Custom packages need to be built and hosted somewhere the probes can access.
-See `main.yml` and `packages.yml` for details, but at present:
+Custom packages have been built and need to be hosted somewhere the probes can access.
+The built .deb files are in the `packages` folder, and the URL to host them at is set in `main.yml`, with the task itself in `packages.yml`.
+The following packages have been built:
-* iperf3_3.6-1_amd64.deb
+* iperf3_3.6
-* ndt_3.7.0-1_amd64.deb
+* ndt_3.7.0

 ### Failsafe
 A probe failsafe is implemented in case the main server is lost.
 See `main.yml` for an example.

 ### Endpoint stats
-Endpoint OS stats are sent to an InfluxDB instance.
-This can be the same as that used for the AMP measurements, in which case no further configuration is required.
-Set server in `main.yml`.
+Endpoint OS stats are sent to an InfluxDB instance, which can be the same as that used for the AMP measurements.
+Set server and credentials (if used) in `main.yml`.